Ring of Kerry Tour

-We come across a two Statues one of a Local Football star and one of one of the most famous men in history “Charlie Chaplin” a regular visitor in the late 1960’s and was a great friend of Billy and Mary Huggard who ran the Butler Arms hotel.
-It was Billy’s son at our Hotel gave us a heads up on Charlie Chaplin who’s family still visit here regularly.
+We come across a two Statues one of a Local Football star and one of the most famous men in history “Charlie Chaplin” a regular visitor in the late 1960’s and was a great friend of Billy and Mary Huggard who ran the Butler Arms hotel.
+It was Billy’s son at our Hotel gave us a heads up on Charlie Chaplin whose family still visit here regularly.
 We spend some time in Waterville and move towards Caherdaniel and a visit to Derrynane Beach.

 The Drive from Waterville is just magnificent, there is an Ancient Standing Stone row on the left just a short drive from the Village and next stop is Loher Church, it has to be the most amazing place to get married, it looks down on the Atlantic Ocean wow what a view.

 Coomakesta Pass is a little further on with great views and a big car park to get out and stretch your legs.
 This part of the Ring of Kerry is very scenic, our Kids at this stage want to get out of the car so we headed for Derrynane House and walked the beaches to an old Abbey nearly on the sand.
 Derrynane House is a Museum and was the home of Daniel O’Connell “The Liberator”.